 He makes a point to note that educational technology, including student response systems, can be a crucial component in building engagement and facilitating active learning.

-Check out the full article here to learn more.
+Check out the full article on page 20 here to learn more.
 You’ll be glad you did!

 Taylor, M. (2016).
 A manageable revolution: Flipping the faculty from the lecture model to research-